 - Make an informed decision

 As we mentioned above, the core of this strategy revolves around working backwards to solve an open-ended problem so that you always have a reason for the decisions you’re making.
+In the chaos inherent in the research environment, it's critical to have a strong compass to guide you.

 If you ever find yourself feeling like you don’t have a reason for making a decision, it’s a great signal that there’s more work to be done somewhere earlier in the process.